Liiiyang/radioactivitymonitor/README.md

 ## To Run Test

-Go to the project root where the solution file is found
+Go to the project root where the solution file is found.
+Run the following:

 ```bash
 dotnet test